LLMs Cannot Reliably Judge (Yet?): A Comprehensive Assessment on the Robustness of LLM-as-a-Judge

 \subsection{Defense Guard}

-To evaluate the impact of defense techniques against adversarial attacks for LLM-as-a-Judge systems, we incorporate a \textit{Defense Guard} module in \sys.
-Inspired by PromptBench \cite{prompt_bench}, this module includes both prevention-based and detection-based strategies, which are lightweight and applicable without modifying the LLM judges.
-Further technical details are provided in Appendix ~\ref{sec:defense_appendix}.
+To evaluate defense effectiveness against adversarial attacks on LLM-as-a-Judge systems, we incorporate a \textit{Defense Guard} module in \sys.
+Inspired by PromptBench~\cite{prompt_bench}, this module includes both detection-based and prevention-based strategies that can be applied without modifying the underlying judge models.

-\descr{Prevention-based Defenses.} These methods aim to enhance the actual input $I$ to the judge models by modifying the prompt $P$ and/or the response $r$ to prevent attacks from taking effect.
-This can be expressed as: